xytis/GURPS/Campaigns/Ravnica/13_prep.md

 Saga of Zak Dolan, extremely powerful mage used the artifact and conquered most of Ravnica.
 The book ended with a mystery.
-According to it the mage had dissapeared from Ravnica after he found no more challenge among the mages of this planet."
+According to it the mage had dissapeared from Ravnica after he found no more challenge among the mages of this plane."

-Neirius siped his cup of tea.
+Neirius siped his cup.

 "Actualy, that book is the last one I found that mentioned Black Lotus.
 It would take a great historian to figure out the mystery of the real artifact and